hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ```

 This takes the consul binary from the latest release image and copies it into a
-new image based on the official envoy build.
+new image based on the official Envoy build.

 This can be built locally with: